The Retail Podcast by Vue.ai: Leaders in Retail | Universal Sportsbiz18 min readReading Time: 13 minutes

-Our third episode of The Vue Podcast: Leaders in Retail features Anjana Reddy, the founder and CEO of Universal Sportsbiz, an Indian fashion retail company.
+Our third episode of The Retail Podcast by Vue.ai: Leaders in Retail features Anjana Reddy, the founder and CEO of Universal Sportsbiz, an Indian fashion retail company.
 The company has a range of celebrity-endorsed brands specializing in trendy clothing and accessories.
 Her brands Wrogn, Imara and Ms.Taken sell in more than 500+ stores across India as and on e-commerce giant Myntra.
 In 2017, Anjana was part of the Forbes 30 under 30 list in Asia, in the Retail & Ecommerce segment.

 Anjana Reddy: Thank you for having me here.
 I think this is completely ambushed by Ashwini.
 But yeah, thank you guys for having me here.
 So the business idea started when I was in college.
 I think I was in my dorm room and I decided that I had an option between joining investment banking or working for myself.
 And I think I loved I enjoyed working.
 And after working for 110 hours a week, I decided I’d rather do it for myself.
 So I decided to move back to India and start a merchandise memorabilia company because I think there was a massive scope in the market.
 Growing up in the Midwest, I was 17.
 I saw sport playing such a large role in people’s lives and merchandise playing an even bigger role.
 And I said, you know, in a country like India, where cricket is religion.
 Why can’t there be a proper merchandising company doing some interesting stuff.
 So moved back to India.
 Took me a year and a half to run around the world, Got Sachin Tendulkar on board; after Sachin Tendulkar we went in for fundraise.
 So Accel Partners joined me for series A and has been with me through series D, four rounds of funding.
 So the idea was to connect celebrities with the fans.
 And we tried to do this for merchandise but while doing merchandise, we tried four, five, six different things and then we realized that apparel was something that there was a huge traction for.
 I remember Sachin retired ,Sachin’s last test match, Sachin’s last match in Bombay.
 And I was driving to the Wankhede and he just gets out.
 And then we drove past the stadium.
 I didn’t go in and I saw a bunch of people actually wearing the “I love Sachin” stuff that we made.
 And that’s when I thought, why don’t we?
 Why are we looking at this as merchandise?
 Why can’t we look at this as a pure, play brand and I’ve been moved back from the US just about then, I was like, there is a gap of brands like an Abercrombie or Superdry, that point of time there were none of these brands in India.
 And we saw a massive gap.
 I said, you know, let’s look at it from a complete brand perspective.
 So we studied the market for a good one year and I analyzed where the gaps in the market was, what were the categories that we were looking at.
 And then we found two large gaps.
 One was men’s clothing.
 And the other was women’s ethnic clothing.
 And staying true to that we decided on targeting the youth, so it’s by the youth for the youth sort of a thing.
 And so we decided to get Virat on board.
 And that point of time Shraddha as well.
 Shraddha Kapoor was our first brand ambassador for Imara.
 And that’s what we kick started our journey with the with both the celebs and pivoted from merchandising into pure play fashion business.
 I think fashion is something which is so personal.
 So, e-commerce was all around me living in Bangalore.
 But I guess, you know, fashion is something which is so personal.
 You need a touch and feel.
 And that’s predominantly why I believed in offline.
 And the only thing about e-commerce I knew was how to spell dot com.
 And I said, do you know this is not playing to my strengths?
 And I think we were late in the e-commerce game because by 2012, everybody was in the e-commerce business.
 But I thought we were really early in the brand space.
 We’ve never seen truly a global brand being built out of India up from a brand perspective.
 I mean, most Indian brands we are looking at a typically value if they’ve penetrated globally.
 So we wanted to be you know, they said, can we actually build a brand out of India?
 And in fashion it made a lot of sense because the supply chain completely supported you, most of the large brands globally purchased from India.
 And, you know, I said, why can’t an Indian brand in India do what ALPHA, GAP or any of these large brands are doing.
 I mean, we took it upon as a challenge.
 And, yeah, we’re having fun giving a run for money to a lot of these multinational companies today.
 So we have three brands and have 500 points of sale both online, offline.